cloudfoundry/diego-notes/README.md

 None.
 As far as the Converger is concerned `/evacuating` need not exist.

-> Note: the Converger plays no special role during evacuation

 ### Harmonizing DesiredLRPs with Actual LRPs: Converger

 Messages get lost.
 Connections time out.
 Components fail.
 Bugs happen.